Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Optimize fetching of services with _WMI Watcher_ or _psutil_
 - Workers _Dask_
 - Plugin System and _REPL_ for modifying system while running
+- Lazy loading, load only x's first processes then frontend JS

 ## What i want to learn